chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

     * `Execution timeout`.
     * `Valid exit codes`.
     * `Machine contact timeout` (requires Chocolatey Central Management v0.4.0+ to edit).
-    * `Fail overall Deployment if not successful`.
+    * `Fail overall Deployment Plan if not successful`.
-      Disabling this option will allow the overall Deployment to be marked as successful even if the step fails.
+      Disabling this option will allow the overall Deployment Plan to be marked as successful even if the step fails.
-      By default, if any Deployment Step fails, the overall Deployment is marked as Failed.
+      By default, if any Deployment Step fails, the overall Deployment Plan is marked as Failed.
     * `Only run other Deployment Steps if successful`.
       Enabling this option will prevent subsequent Deployment Steps from starting if this step fails.
-      The overall Deployment will be marked as Failed, and subsequent steps will be Cancelled.
+      The overall Deployment Plan will be marked as Failed, and subsequent Deployment Steps will be Cancelled.
 1. Select the **Select Target Groups** tab.

     ![Chocolatey Central Management Deployment Step Select Target Group tab](/assets/images/deployments/ccm-deployments-select-groups-tab.png)